M-o-a-T/moat-kv/docs/source/tutorial.rst

 * All such data are stored twice.

-* Don't change a value that didn't in fact change; otherwise you'll generate an endless loop.
+* Replacing a value with the same value counts as a change.
+Don't set up an endless loop.

 * You need to verify that the two trees match when you start up, and decide which is more correct.
 (The ``tock`` stamp will help you here.)
 Don't overwrite changes that arrive while you do that.

 Dynamic configuration